wcast23/product_catalog/README.md

 # product_catalog
-Spring boot project to handle a catalog of products
+Spring boot API project to handle a catalog of products